mavlink/qgc-user-guide/SetupView/Parameters.md

 # Parameters

 ![](PX4Parameters.jpg)
-*Note: This image is from a vehicle running PX4 Pro firmware.*
+*Note: This image is from a vehicle running PX4 Pro firmware.
+ArduPilot works similary, just the parameter set will differ.*

 The Parameters screen allows you to modify any of the parameters associated with the vehicle.